Skip to main content

 Other factors can impact the accuracy of e‑cigarette detectors, but this mainly concerns the installation considerations mentioned above.
 Provided that vape detection devices are installed in line with these considerations and that wireless vape detectors are regularly checked for potential battery-related issues, most modern devices should be highly accurate.

-HALO: The all-in-one vape detector
+Halo: The all-in-one vape detector

-Substance and Smoke Detection
+Substance and smoke detection

 Identify vape smoke, masking and harmful substances like marijuana (THC).